lsst-dm/dmtn-205/index.rst

 - Batch execution with BPS may "cluster" multiple quanta into a single "job" to e.g. avoid overheads in acquiring compute nodes or allow local scratch space to be used for some intermediate datasets.
   We currently have no way to store job-level provenance in a data repository, except by denormalizing it into per-quantum datasets.

+.. _saving-complete-quantum-provenance:

 Saving complete quantum provenance
 ==================================

+.. _provenance-schema:

 Representing executed quanta in Registry
 ----------------------------------------

-Proposed tables for storing quantum-based provenance in the registry database are shown in the diagram below [`source <https://dbdiagram.io/d/61fff3cc85022f4ee5479e62>`_]:
+Proposed tables for storing quantum-based provenance in the registry database are shown in the diagram below [`source <https://dbdiagram.io/d/61fff3cc85022f4ee5479e62>`__]:

 .. image:: /_static/tables.png
    :target: https://dbdiagram.io/d/61fff3cc85022f4ee5479e62